CartoDB/torque/doc/getting_started.md

 3) Required Torque Libraries

 Torque libraries are automatically generated when the HTML document is added in step one.
-The following links are resources to the actual code libraries, if you need to reference them for more advanced Torque functionality.

-- Export Torque tiles from your CartoDB account, or use a local Postgres installation [https://github.com/CartoDB/torque-gen](https://github.com/CartoDB/torque-gen)

-- View the resource for Torque distribution files [https://github.com/CartoDB/torque/blob/master/dist/torque.js](https://github.com/CartoDB/torque/blob/master/dist/torque.js)

-- View the [latest release](https://github.com/CartoDB/torque/releases) of the Torque.js source code

 4) Optionally, implement Torque Tiles Specifications